ranhya/ranhya.github.io/content/posts/uncharted 2.md

 Chloe is a pretty cool character—it was a surprise to me that Nate didn’t end up being betrayed by her… from the start I thought she would betray Nate but it didn’t happen, though Nate still ended up with Elena, which I don’t mind.
 For most of the game she doesn’t care about others but herself and Nate but like right at the end that changes with Elena which is quite nice… not much of a character arc but her change of heart at the end was still nice.

 ### Final Boss
-The final boss was a really fun fight, I did spend like an hour dying to him on Crushing but I found the gimmick to be very fun even though it was frustrating on crushing.
-On other difficulties it is totally fine and is a very awesome fight that leads to a satisfying ending after wanting to beat the shit out of Lozaravich for so long.
+The final boss was a really fun fight, I did spend like an hour dying to him on Crushing but I found the gimmick to be fun even though it was frustrating on crushing.
+On other difficulties it is totally fine and is a awesome fight that leads to a satisfying ending after wanting to beat the shit out of Lozaravich for so long.

 All my thoughts.
 Bye!